GlobedGD/globed2/README.md

 ## Building

-For building the server, you need nothing more than a Rust toolchain.
-Past that, it's essentially the same as any other Rust project.
-Building the client is, however, a bit more complex.

-If you encounter any problems when building the client, please don't hesitate to reach out to me on discord (@dank_meme01).
-I know this is a bit confusing and there's probably a way to make it simpler but oh well.

-### Windows

-Same as any other mod.

-### Mac

-gotta figure it out somehow

-### Android

-same as any other mod!

-NOTE: when configuring the mod you must set `-DANDROID_PLATFORM=android-28` or higher. versions below do not have the `getrandom()` syscall so libsodium will fail to link. this means the mod is **incompatible** with versions of Android below 9.
+Building should be the same as any other mod, except for Android.
+On Android, when configuring the mod you must set `-DANDROID_PLATFORM=android-28` or higher. versions below do not have the `getrandom()` syscall so libsodium will fail to link.
+This means the mod is **incompatible** with versions of Android below 9.

 ## Credit